garywald/latinum-front/README.md

 ![Latinum.js Logo](./src/assets/latinum_logo_small.png)

 # Survive
 To Survive, you must be on the departure List of the Latinum.
-Follow those prerequiste :
+Follow those prerequisites :
  * fork this repository
  * make a branch
  * add your github's username behind your number into the list of src/components/Latinum.vue